Dermatologic Manifestations of Urticarial Vasculitis Medication

 Hydroxyzine (Atarax, Vistaril)

-Antagonizes H1 receptors in periphery.
-May suppress histamine activity in subcortical region of CNS.
-Can be used for symptomatic control.
+Hydroxyzine antagonizes H1 receptors in the periphery.
+It may suppress histamine activity in the subcortical region of the CNS.
+Hydroxyzine can be used for symptomatic control.
 The recommended antihistamine for pregnant patients is diphenhydramine.
-Has been used safely in children.
+Hydroxyzine has been used safely in children.

 Diphenhydramine (Benadryl, Benylin, Diphen, AllerMax)